Gumnos/graphawkal/README.md

     $ (while : ; do find . -type f -name "?*.*" ; echo; sleep 5; done) | graph.awk -F'[.]'

 It graphs based on the last "field" on each input line, so you can change the field-delimiter using the `-F` option for `awk`.

+If new items appear, they get added at the bottom as they are encountered which means that the graph above will remain in stable order.

+**NB:** The entire graph will be rescaled on each iteration through to accommodate increases in data.